Yield Gap India: Strong Absolute Returns, but Sensex Leads on Local Terms (2006-2025)

 - Data source: Ceta Research FMP financial data warehouse

-Data coverage note: FMP's FY earnings yield data for Indian stocks is reliable from 2005 onward.
-The 2000-2004 period shows zero returns, not actual portfolio performance, but a reflection of insufficient data to screen meaningful positions.
-The 11.09% CAGR is computed over the full 25-year period including these five zero-return years.
-The actual invested-period CAGR (2005-2024, 20 years) is higher.
+Data coverage note: FMP's FY earnings yield data for Indian stocks is reliable from 2006 onward on NSE.
+The 2000-2005 period shows zero returns — not actual portfolio performance, but a reflection of insufficient data to screen meaningful positions.
+The 10.68% CAGR is computed over the full 25-year period including these six zero-return years.
+The actual invested-period CAGR (2006-2024, 19 years) is considerably higher.

 Full methodology at github.com/ceta-research/backtests/blob/main/METHODOLOGY.md.